Alerts:

 .24 hr Summary...

-The greater than 2 MeV electron flux reached high levels with a peak
+The greater than 2 MeV electron flux exceeded 1,000 pfu briefly late in

-proton flux was at background levels.
+greater than 10 MeV proton flux was steady at background levels.

 .Forecast...

-The greater than 2 MeV electron flux is expected to be at normal to
+The greater than 2 MeV electron flux is likely to reach high levels on

 Solar Wind